Dauntlesspaul/flowva-auth-flow/README.md

-# Flova Authentication Flow (Sign In/Sign Up)
+# Flowva Authentication Flow (Sign In/Sign Up)

-This is the authentication flow module for **Flova**, featuring **Sign In**, **Sign Up**, and **Reset Password** functionalities.
+This is the authentication flow module for **Flowva**, featuring **Sign In**, **Sign Up**, and **Reset Password** functionalities.
 It is designed to provide an easy-to-integrate authentication process for web applications, making it simple to manage user registration, login, and password recovery.

 ### Simulations: